-Please note: HHSC also has a privacy notice outlining their rules for your health records.
-You can find that notice on our website at www.SuperiorHealthPlan.com.
-Other health plans and health care providers have other rules when using or sharing your health records.
+Please note: You will also receive a privacy notice from the state of Texas outlining their rules for your health records.
+Other health plans and health care Providers have other rules when using or sharing your health records.
 We ask that you get a copy of their privacy notices and read it carefully.